History of ontology

 In the Greek philosophical tradition, Parmenides was among the first to propose an ontological characterization of the fundamental nature of existence.
 In the prologue (or proem) to On Nature, he describes two views of existence.
 Initially, nothing comes from nothing, thus existence is eternal.
 This posits that existence is what may be conceived of by thought, created, or possessed.
-Hence, there may be neither void nor vacuum; and true reality neither may come into being nor vanish from existence.
+Hence, there may be neither void nor vacuum, and true reality may neither come into being nor vanish from existence.
 Rather, the entirety of creation is eternal, uniform, and immutable, though not infinite (Parmenides characterized its shape as that of a perfect sphere).
 Parmenides thus posits that change, as perceived in everyday experience, is illusory.

 Opposite to the Eleatic monism of Parmenides is the pluralistic conception of being.
-In the 5th century BC, Anaxagoras and Leucippus replaced the reality of being (unique and unchanging) with that of becoming, therefore by a more fundamental and elementary ontic plurality.
+In the 5th century BCE, Anaxagoras and Leucippus replaced the reality of being (unique and unchanging) with that of becoming, therefore by a more fundamental and elementary ontic plurality.
 This thesis originated in the Hellenic world, stated in two different ways by Anaxagoras and by Leucippus.
 The first theory dealt with "seeds" (which Aristotle referred to as "homeomeries") of the various substances.
 The second was the atomistic theory, which dealt with reality as based on the vacuum, the atoms and their intrinsic movement in it.

 The materialist atomism proposed by Leucippus was indeterminist, but Democritus (c.
 460 – c.
-370 BC) subsequently developed it in a deterministic way.
-Later (4th century BC), Epicurus took the original atomism again as indeterministic.
-He saw reality as composed of an infinity of indivisible, unchangeable corpuscles or atoms (from the Greek atomon, lit. 'uncuttable'), but he gives weight to characterize atoms whereas for Leucippus they are characterized by a "figure", an "order" and a "position" in the cosmos.
+370 BCE) subsequently developed it in a deterministic way.
+Later (4th century BCE), Epicurus took the original atomism again as indeterministic.
+He saw reality as composed of an infinity of indivisible, unchangeable corpuscles, or atoms (from the Greek atomon, lit. 'uncuttable'), but he gives weight to characterize atoms, whereas for Leucippus they are characterized by a "figure", an "order", and a "position" in the cosmos.
 Atoms are, besides, creating the whole with the intrinsic movement in the vacuum, producing the diverse flux of being.
 Their movement is influenced by the parenklisis (Lucretius names it clinamen) and that is determined by chance.
 These ideas foreshadowed the understanding of traditional physics until the advent of 20th-century theories on the nature of atoms.

-Plato

 Plato developed the distinction between true reality and illusion, in arguing that what is real are eternal and unchanging forms or ideas (a precursor to universals), of which things experienced in sensation are at best merely copies, and real only in so far as they copy ("partake of") such forms.
 In general, Plato presumes that all nouns (e.g., "beauty") refer to real entities, whether sensible bodies or insensible forms.
-Hence, in The Sophist, Plato argues that being is a form in which all existent things participate and which they have in common (though it is unclear whether "Being" is intended in the sense of existence, copula, or identity); and argues, against Parmenides, that forms must exist not only of being, but also of Negation and of non-being (or Difference).
+Hence, in The Sophist, Plato argues that being is a form in which all existent things participate and which they have in common (though it is unclear whether "being" is intended in the sense of existence, copula, or identity); and argues, against Parmenides, that forms must exist not only of being, but also of negation and of non-being (or difference).